jccrosby/smart-ai-adoption/slides.md

 <!--
 Question 4 - Can we **trust the outputs**?

+- **LEAP - Experiment & Assess:**
+  - Gather data and feedback on the reliability of AI outputs.
+  - Assess for accuracy and validity.
 - **Emphasize Verification:**
   - Understand AI's decision-making process
   - What are the mechanisms to verify its results.
 - **Red Flags:**
+  - Limited testing
   - Black-box models
   - No verification process
-  - Limited testing.
-- **LEAP - Experiment & Assess:** Gather data and feedback on the reliability of AI outputs.
 -->

 ---